nib IRONMĀORI TOA

 You will exit then exit the Changing Tent onto the shoreside boardwalk to complete your 42.2KM Run.

 You MUST have THREE Bands before entering Transition.

 Run Course Directions:

 Exit transition onto the shoreside boardwalk.
 Athletes will continue along Hardinge Road walkway, directly transitioning onto the Breakwater Road walkway.
 Continue towards the Napier Port Traffic Lights intersection, where you will safely make your way across.
-Continue a long the Breakwater Road walkway, past the Napier Port.
+Continue along the Breakwater Road walkway, past the Napier Port.
 Once you reach the Napier Port entry, you will safely cross the road onto the shoreside Marine Parade walkway.
-Continue straight along the walkway, where you will continue past the Napier Sound Shell, National Aquarium, over the bridge closest to Ravensdown Works, which will transition you onto a limestone track until you reach the Atea a Rangi Historical Landmark.
-Once you have reached this point, you have reached the first turnaround point.
+Continue straight along the walkway, where you will continue past the Napier Sound Shell, National Aquarium and past The BMX Track, to the Turnaround Point.
+This is approximately 4.86km from the Coffee Container and will be the Turnaround Point (Marked Turnaround #1 on Map).
 An Aid Station will be located at point which will include food, hydration, and toilets.

-Athletes will then be required to continue north back along the walkway in the direction you had just completed.
-Continue straight, until you reach the Napier Port entrance.
-This is the second turnaround point, and the beginning of the Short Loop Course.
-An Aid Station will be located at point which will include food, hydration, and toilets.
+Athletes will then be required to continue north back along the walkway in the direction you have just completed.
+Continue straight, until you reach the Coffee Container, near the Napier Port entrance.
+This is the second turnaround point (Marked Turnaround Point #2 on Map), you have now completed your FIRST LAP.
+You will collect your Lap Counting Bands from this point.
+An Aid Station will also be located at this point which will include food, hydration, and toilets.

 Individual Entry (18+):